Anaphylaxis in the Skies – without your auto-injector

 From the Spring 2010 edition of Allergic Living magazine.

-A study finds that one in three people reacting to peanuts and tree nuts aboard an aircraft are experiencing anaphylaxis, the most serious form of allergic reaction.
+A study found that one in three people reacting to peanuts and tree nuts aboard an aircraft are experiencing anaphylaxis, the most serious form of allergic reaction.

 “These symptoms are not just – ‘I’m getting a little itchy, I’m getting hives, my mouth is itchy’.
 These are people having hives, vomiting, diarrhea, wheezing,” allergist Dr. Matthew Greenhawt, co-author of the study, told Allergic Living.
 As well, few of these passengers informed the flight crew that there was a reaction in progress.